singlestore-labs/writ/README.md

 This is a CLI tool that, given a WIT specification, will correctly interpret and cast arguments for an arbitrarily specified function in a Wasm module, and run it.
 In particular, this tool is be useful when writing and testing “reactor” style WASI modules, where there is no `main` routine to invoke.

-When no WIT file is provided, the arguments will be interpreted as basic types the same way "wasmtime --invoke" works
+When no WIT file is provided, the arguments will be interpreted as basic types the same way `wasmtime --invoke` works

 To facilitate expression of complex types, this tool accepts JSON notation as input, and produces JSON notation as output.
 For more information, please see the [examples](#examples) section below.